idaks/ORMA-IDCC-2021/README.md

 > value level: can be connected directly

 > schema level: in order to replace the old nodes/steps from the original graph with the new nodes/steps, value-level matching and mapping are required.
+3. How to update the transformation(s)nodes from the old graph that are dependent on the **repaired**/**updated** transformation(s)?
+> DTA requires to be advanced not only cover the regular expression from syntactic level, but we should focus on data semantic types.
+By matching and mapping the semantic data types between **repaired**/**updated** transformation(s) and dependent nodes, we could finalize the graph merge.
+In details: the dependent transformation(s)/nodes will be updated correspondingly
+> Advanced Dataset model:  `D = (R, L, S, I, J, T)` (T: semantic data types)

+#### Methods
+1. Use OpenRefine Python Client Library[https://github.com/LanLi2017/OpenRefineClientPy3] to connect with OpenRefine server.
+Through undo/redo, we could get internal data products/ dataset versions during the data cleaning process.
+2. Data model developed by DTA (Data Transformation Algebra) from paper "A first-principles algebraic approach to data transformations in data cleaning: understanding provenance from the ground up"[https://www.usenix.org/system/files/tapp2020-paper-nunez-corrales.pdf].
+`cited as {Núnez-Corrales, S., Li, L., & Ludäscher, B. (2020, June).
+A first-principles algebraic approach to data transformations in data cleaning: understanding provenance from the ground up.
+In Proceedings of the 12th USENIX Conference on Theory and Practice of Provenance (pp. 3-3).}`
+3. Advanced data model based on DTA by providing semantic data types supported by Sherlock: "Sherlock A Deep Learning Approach to Semantic Data Type Detection"[https://github.com/mitmedialab/sherlock-project].
+`cited as {Madelon Hulsebos, Kevin Hu, Michiel Bakker, Emanuel Zgraggen, Arvind Satyanarayan, Tim Kraska, Çağatay Demiralp, and César Hidalgo.
+2019.
+Sherlock: A Deep Learning Approach to Semantic Data Type Detection.
+In The 25th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD ’19), August 4–8, 2019, Anchorage, AK, USA.
+ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3292500.3330993}`

 ##### Use case 1: Modify the parameters of `Split Column` transformation
 > Check the graph: demo.md[https://github.com/idaks/ORMA-IDCC-2021/blob/model-analysis/demo.md]